 Jeffrey S. Hoffmann, USAFR (Ret.), China/Russia/Middle East FAO

 Jeff maintains his NATO/international affairs certification from the National Defense College, Defense Institute of Security Assistance Management, and Defense Acquisition University.
-Mr. Hoffmann is an Executive Management Consultant for Booz Allen Hamilton.
+Mr. Hoffmann is a Senior Management Consultant for Executives at Booz Allen Hamilton.
 He received his masters of International Commerce and Policy from George Mason University (GMU) where he also studied abroad in the People’s Republic of China, the Russian Federation, and the Republic of Turkey.
 He just recently completed the Cyber and Corporate Statecraft Certificate program at The Institute of World Politics, which included a Sabbatical with the University of Oxford Global Cyber Security Capacity Centre in 2016.
 Mr. Hoffmann has worked for national defense since 1997 beginning as a Legislative Defense Director's aide in the U.S. Senate and Congressional Affairs for the Under Secretary of Defense for Acquisition, Technology & Logistics - this experience included work on the National Defense Panel and the Strom Thurmond National Defense Authorization Act for 1999.
-Since 1997, he has worked two primary FAO pillars in civilian capacity beginning for the Deputy Assistant Secretary of the Army for Defense Exports and Cooperation (DASA DE&C).
+Since 1997, he has worked all three FAO pillars in civilian capacity beginning for the Deputy Assistant Secretary of the Army for Defense Exports and Cooperation (DASA DE&C).
 Following the Army, he was a senior analyst for the Chief of Naval Operations Senior National Representative (SNR) and Secretary of Navy International Programs Office.
-He was also an International Logistics Manager in the F-35 Joint Strike Fighter (JSF) program, U.S. Air Force from 2008-2015 where he managed multiple missions in the Pacific and the Middle East in support of DoD's Foreign Materiel Program, and Senior Research Associate for the Political Instability Task Force.
-Mr. Hoffmann remains active with several other organizations like the Atlantic Council, sits on the UN Association/National Capital Area Board of Directors as former co-Chair of their Peace & Security Committee, and is an Advisory Board Member for Cyber Intelligent Partners.
+He was also an International Logistics Manager in the F-35 Joint Strike Fighter (JSF) program, U.S. Air Force from 2008-2015 where he managed multiple missions in the Pacific, Europe, and the Middle East in support of DoD's Foreign Materiel Program, and Senior Research Associate for the Political Instability Task Force (Somalia).
+In 2017, he was part of a team that received the National Intelligence Professional Award.
+Mr. Hoffmann remains active with several other organizations like the Atlantic Council, former member of the UN Association/National Capital Area Board of Directors, including past co-Chair of their Peace & Security Committee, and is an Advisory Board Member for Cyber Intelligent Partners.
 Mr. Hoffmann retired as an Air War College graduate after first joining the military reserve forces in 1992.

 EDITOR IN CHIEF, FAOA Journal of International Affairs